This post may contain affiliate links. Please read our disclosure policy.

 Next toss in any herbs you’re using, sliced cherry tomatoes and the remaining cheese.
 Bake the vegetable frittata in the preheated oven until the eggs are set.

-Tips for making vegetable frittata
+Tips for making the best vegetable frittata

 - Use an oven-safe non-stick skillet or well-seasoned cast iron pan.
 This way you’ll minimize on the number of pans or dishes you’re using.
 This also helps give the frittata the best flavor since the vegetables are sauteed beforehand in the same skillet used to bake the recipe in the oven.